In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 Efficiency focuses on how many ounces of milk a pump can express.
-While every mom's milk production varies, some pumps are stronger and more consistent, resulting in more and faster milk expression.
-To assess efficiency, we conducted tests to evaluate each breast pump's milk expression performance and suction strength.
+While every mom's milk production varies, some pumps are stronger and more consistent, resulting in faster milk expression.
+You want an efficient pump to keep your pumping time as short as possible.

 Credit: Abriah Wofford